 Classroom Connections - New York State Archives - The New York State Archives Partnership Trust creates online exhibits highlighting documents from the New York State Archives.
 Focused on topics relevant to State history, these exhibits can be a valuable resource for educators.
 Classroom Connections provide ideas for bringing these documents into the classroom in ways that are relevant to the K-12 curriculum.
 Topics include: Erie Canal, Women's History, Black History, Industrialization of NYS, American Revolution, and more.

 Local History Books - We are happy to offer classroom and educator discounts on a number of our local history titles covering a range of topics including: Cayuga Lake, Farmboy, Architectural History of Tompkins County, One Day in Ithaca, and other titles may be requested.
 Review our online bookshop and let us know what titles you're interested in.
 Copies of these books are available at no cost for schools, classrooms, learning organizations, and home educators.

-HistoryForge - HistoryForge combines historic maps and photos with census records of the people who lived in Ithaca, NY, creating a unique way to visualize the history of this community in the early 1900s.
+HistoryForge - HistoryForge combines historic maps and photos with census records of the people who lived in Ithaca, NY, creating a unique way to visualize the history of the City of Ithaca from 1900-1940.
 Explore these maps and data with your students!